daormar/debasher/doc/design_doc_resident.md

 # Control envelope

+Every message on a channel of a resident program is an envelope: one line holding a small JSON object that says what kind of message it is (`type`) and carries its content (`payload`).
+Wrapping everything in the same envelope lets the business data and the traffic that the design itself needs (the markers of a round, the commands to a node, the end of a writer, the resync after a crash) share the same line-based transport and still be told apart, and lets the reader thread of a port route each line by its type alone, without knowing anything about what the business logic sends.
+This section defines the format of the envelope ("Wire format"), what each field of each type means ("Fields of each type"), and which types travel on which channels ("Channel topology").
+The mechanisms that produce and consume each type are described in their own sections, cited along the way.

+## Wire format

-Wire format: JSON Lines (one JSON object per line, `\n` as delimiter).
+The format is JSON Lines: one JSON object per line, with `\n` as delimiter.
 Always serializing via `json.dumps` guarantees that a `\n` embedded in the `payload` comes out escaped, so the line delimiter is safe with any payload.

-Five envelope types, each its own line/message (none nests inside another, so the reader thread can dispatch by looking only at `type`, without interpreting `payload`):
+There are five envelope types, each its own line/message (none nests inside another, so the reader thread can dispatch by looking only at `type`, without interpreting `payload`):

 ```json